kreshuklab/go-nuclear/docs/chapters/evaluation/index.md

 # Evaluation Module

+_This documentation page is a copy of the [GoNuclear-Evaluation README.md file](https://github.com/kreshuklab/go-nuclear/blob/main/evaluation/README.md)._

 This module contains the code for evaluating the performance of the trained models.
 This is an implementation of [the scoring metirc in 2018 Data Science Bowl](https://www.kaggle.com/code/stkbailey/step-by-step-explanation-of-scoring-metric).

 ## Cite